 “Like how we set the drug cartels up as a front for funding the Contras in Nicaragua?”

-“Like how we had Kennedy assassinated?”
+“Like how the CIA had Kennedy assassinated?”

 “Even worse than that.”

 “Worse than faking the moon landing?”
+Buckminster asked.

 “What do you propose we do about it?”
 Fricke asked.